Learning Objectives

 Business ethics

-Business ethics refers to the principles of right and wrong conduct within organizations that guide decision making and behavior (David and David 2016).
+Business ethics refers to the principles of right and wrong conduct within organizations that guide decision making and behavior (David & David, 2016).

 Business ethics is a form of applied ethics that deals with ethical principles and moral issues that arise in business environments.
 It encompasses all aspects of business conduct and is relevant to the behavior of individuals and entire organizations.

-Research by Trevino and Nelson (2014) shows that ethical dilemmas in business often involve conflicts between different stakeholder interests, short-term vs. long-term considerations, or competing ethical frameworks.
+Research by Trevino & Nelson (2014) shows that ethical dilemmas in business often involve conflicts between different stakeholder interests, short-term vs. long-term considerations, or competing ethical frameworks.

 Understanding the foundations of ethics and values, why do these concepts become strategically relevant for organizations?